The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “Now, I realize that many programmers use a bitmapped font, and that's not a bad idea at all, because the font characters can be treated as sprites.
 However, I prefer a low-memory footprint and more control over the font display mechanism.”

 The font used consists of a partial font: ASCII 32 to 96 (some punctuation, numbers and uppercase letters).
 This is represented by an array of 64×8×8 halfwords.
 Each halfword can be 0 or 1.
 This not only leaves out lowercaps and some of the punctuation symbols, but also wastes 15/16 of the space by using only one bit of each halfword.
 It should have at least been bytes, and at best a 1bpp bitpacked font (tonc:text).
-As a bonus, the whole 8kiB font (which generally is constant data) is placed in IWRAM!!
-Losing a quarter of very precious memory for something that's 16× bigger than it's supposed to be it just plain bad.
+Also, the whole 8kiB font (which generally is constant data) is placed in IWRAM!!
+Losing a quarter of a very precious memory area for something that's 16× bigger than it's supposed to be it just wrong.

 Inefficiency: DrawChar